Skip to content

 Oxygen in cucumber jar for mycelium

-The mycelium needs oxygen for growth and produces its own CO2
+The mycelium needs oxygen for growth and produces itself CO2

-In the following days, the mycelium of the king oyster mushroom grows from the mushroom pieces into the cardboard pieces.
+In the following days, the mycelium from the herb mushroom grows from the mushroom pieces into the cardboard pieces.
 It forms a snow-white, furry coating.
-For growth, the jars must be kept in the dark and require a warm location.
-Between 20 and 25°C is ideal.
+For growth, the jars must be dark and require a warm location.
+The ideal temperature is between 20 and 25 ° C.

 Mycelium from herb mushroom spreads

-The mycelium from the king oyster mushroom has spread to the cardboard spread
+The mycelium from the herb mushroom has spread to the cardboard spread

 Fill cucumber jars with additional substrate

-In addition to cardboard, king oyster mushrooms like to grow on sawdust from deciduous trees.
+In addition to cardboard, herb oyster mushroom likes to grow on sawdust from deciduous trees.
 Ideal is Sawdust, hardwood pellets or smoking chips.
-You can also use straw pellets as bedding for hamsters or rabbits from the pet shop.
+But it also works with straw pellets as bedding for hamsters or rabbits from the pet store.
 However, the mushroom harvest on straw will not be quite as large.
-You can buy straw pellets in large bags at almost any DIY store.
+But there are straw pellets in almost every hardware store in large bags to buy.

-The pellets must first be soaked in hot water.
-As Mixing ratio: 1 kg of straw pellets to 1.5 l of water.
+The pellets must be soaked with hot water beforehand.
+As Mixing ratio come to 1kg straw pellets 1.5l water.
 Fill the jars with the cooled straw pellets to just below the lid.
-The mycelium now needs a few more days to grow through the new substrate from the cardboard.
+The mycelium now needs a few days again to grow through the new substrate from cardboard.

-The first king oyster mushrooms grow from the mycelium
+The first herb mushrooms grow from the mycelium

 Herb mushroom rudiments in the cucumber jar

-The first sprouts of king oyster mushrooms appear in the cucumber jar
+The first rudiments of herb mushrooms appear in the cucumber jar

-When the substrate is completely overgrown, the next phase begins.
-Now the first signs of the actual king oyster mushrooms appear.
+When the substrate is completely grown through, the next phase begins.
+Now the first beginnings of the actual herb mushrooms appear.

 The Primordia grow in the direction of the air holes because they now need more oxygen.
-They are also looking for light.
+They are also looking for the light.
 The cucumber jars now need a brighter location without direct sunlight.
-The actual king oyster mushrooms now like it a little cooler and more humid.
-Between 14 and 18°C and a humidity of 90 percent are ideal.
+The actual herb mushrooms now like it a little cooler and more humid.
+Ideal are between 14 and 18°C and a humidity of 90 percent.

 Grow herb mushrooms yourself under bag

-I removed the lids from the cucumber jars and put a bag with air holes over the jars.
-I aired the jars twice a day and sprayed the inside of the bag with water using a spray bottle.
+I removed the lids of the cucumber jars and put a bag with air holes over the jars.
+Twice a day I aired the jars and sprayed the inside of the bag with water using the spray bottle.

-The first harvest of your own king oyster mushrooms
+The first harvest of their own herb mushrooms

-The king oyster mushrooms are ready for harvest when the edge begins to curve upwards.
-All the king oyster mushrooms from the same batch must be harvested at the same time.
-This is because mushrooms with damaged stems do not continue to grow, so mycelium overgrows them.
+The herb mushrooms are ripe for harvesting When the edge begins to bulge upwards.
+All the carpenter mushrooms from a common batch must be harvested at the same time.
+Because mushrooms with injured stems do not grow further, so mycelium overgrow them.

 Simply the mushrooms from one batch Turn out of the substrate block by hand and let the others continue to grow.
 The substrate in the cucumber jar can produce several harvests.
 In between, however, the mycelium takes a break for a few days until the next mushrooms mature.